Rubio reintroduces affordable housing bills to tackle housing issues - NewsBreak

 Among the seven bills Rubio reintroduced is the Keep Children and Families Safe from Lead Hazards Act, first introduced in September 2021, which would direct HUD to identify and remediate exposure to lead hazards in Section 8 housing programs.
 Rep. John Rutherford (R-Fla.) is set to introduce companion legislation in the House.

-“We’ve got people in some cases living two counties away from the communities they serve because of the cost of housing,” Rubio said .
-Copyright 2023 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+“We’ve got people in some cases living two counties away from the communities they serve because of the cost of housing,” Rubio said.

 Comments / 0